 For fuller details on manuscript resubmission or return deadlines s. description under QUALITY CONTROL FILTERS.

-There will be neither submission nor processing charges levied to authors, who are only requested to pay a publication fee (author copy postage included), the amount of which will be announced prior to sending the issue to press.
+There will be neither submission nor processing charges levied to authors, as well as no publication fee for one author copy delivered.
+Authors will, however, pay 40 euro/copy for extra copies requested (postage included).
 While welcoming top quality articles contributed by leading or established researchers in the areas covered by the journal, CDDC also warmly invites submissions by researchers in doctoral or even pre-doctoral training, more precisely by all young bold researchers willing to take the long view of the tremendous benefits of deploying comparative strategies in the province of humanities.
-And just to prove that “actions speak louder than words”, for PhD candidates publication fee payment is 50% subsidized by CDDC’s editorial staff, and, as an added incentive, MA students are exempt from it.
+And just to prove that “actions speak louder than words”, for PhD candidates publication fee payment for two extra copies requested is 50% subsidized by CDDC’s editorial staff, and, as an added incentive, MA students are exempt from it

 QUALITY CONTROL FILTERS

 In order to detect and eliminate low quality contributions as well as scientific misconduct at the earliest stage possible in the review process, CDDC’s editors deemed appropriate to resort to a five-stage quality control filter, operating as described below: